EconometricsBySimulation/AbstractLogic.jl/README.md

 ## Installation

-The AbstractLogic package is available through gitbub and can be installed using the following commands after entering the package REPL by typing `]` in the console.
+The AbstractLogic package can be installed using the following commands after entering the package REPL by typing `]` in the console.
 ```julia
 pkg> add AbstractLogic
 ```